POLYSILICON MANUFACTURERS

 The top ten: Ranking of the world’s largest polysilicon manufacturers

-The polysilicon manufacturers in our top-ten list are not ranked according to production capacity, but to actual output in 2022.
-In some cases, the production capacity is significantly higher than output if the capacity has not yet been fully ramped up.
-Seven of the top ten manufacturers are based in China.
+The polysilicon manufacturers in our top-ten list are not ranked according to production capacity, but to actual output in 2024.
+In some cases, the production capacity is significantly higher than output if the capacity has not yet been fully ramped up or is underutilized.
+Nine of the top ten manufacturers are based in China.

 1 ► Tongwei Co., Ltd. (China)

 Tongwei’s subsidiary Sichuan Yongxiang started to produce polysilicon in Leshan, Sichuan province with a small capacity of 1,000 MT in 2008, but with a bold target of 10,000 MT.
 Oversupply in 2011/2012 pushed this goal far out; only in 2015 did Yongxiang make a major leap from 4,000 MT to 15,000 MT.
-After another expansion to 20,000 MT in 2017, Tongwei thought big with two new plants for low-cost, high-purity polysilicon in Leshan and Baotou, Inner Mongolia.
-After both started up in late 2018, Tongwei reached a total capacity of 96,000 MT and became the global number one in 2020.
+After another expansion to 20,000 MT in 2017, Tongwei thought big with two new polysilicon plants in Leshan and Baotou, Inner Mongolia.
+Having become the global number one in 2020, the company increased its total capacity almost tenfold from 96,000 MT then to 910,000 MT today.

 Listing: Shanghai Stock Exchange (SSE)